Introduction

 The sitter can provide companionship, support, and personal care and assistance that would normally be provided by the carer.
 This can include accompanying them on leisure activities, such as trips to the cinema, visits to the library or going for a walk.

-The service is available regularly or occasionally for anything from two to eight hours, between eight in the morning and eleven at night, seven days a week.
+The service is available regularly or occasionally for anything from 2 to 8 hours, between 8am and 11pm, 7 days a week.
 This should be agreed after an assessment and can be arranged by a social care worker, or the carer if they use the Take a Break scheme.

 Access to the service will be through the usual social work assessment.
 Service users and their families will not be able to get the service at a reduced rate if they purchase it privately.